natertater23/BattleShip254/README.md

 For every button pressed, the program asks if it is a hit or miss.
 The result will either produce a picture of open sea (miss) or a ship getting hit (hit).

-The Version Control that we are using is GitHub.
+Version Control: GitHub.

-CASE Tools: Eclipse along with Window Builder
+CASE Tools: Eclipse along with WindowsBuilder